Frequently Asked Questions

 Are lunch and snacks provided?

 Yes, lunch and snacks are provided each day.
-We offer balanced and nutritious meals, as well as morning and afternoon snacks.
+We offer balanced and nutritious meals, as well as an afternoon snack.
 All meals are kosher and under the supervision of the Hartford Kashrut Commission.

 Can my child bring their own lunch?